 St. Michael Catholic Church

-- Or, call the parish office during normal business hours and schedule a Mass Intention by phone.
+To schedule a Mass, call the parish office during normal business hours, or schedule a Mass Intention by email.

 B. What is the normal and customary donation for a Mass Intention?

 - Each (Arch)diocese establishes their own policies regarding normal and customary donation for Mass Intention.
 Therefore, these policies will vary from diocese to diocese.
 The normal offering for any announced or unannounced Mass Intention, as established in the Diocese of Columbus, is $10.
 [An announced Mass is one that is arranged for a definite day and hour and is announced in the weekly bulletin according to parish custom.
 Unannounced are all others, including intentions for concelebrated Masses (Prot.
 No 3/97)].

 - A donation greater than $10 for a single Mass may be accepted if that is the expressed intention of the donor.
 Otherwise, when a contribution is received for an indefinite number of Masses, then the number of Masses offered will be calculated on the basis of the $10 stipend per Mass.